Do you need a Photographer Visa for the USA?

 If you are travelling to the USA as an amateur photographer or what’s known as a still photographer, ie to build up a portfolio of photographs, provided you will not receive any income from a US source, you may be eligible for visa-free travel under the Visa Waiver Program (VWP).

-The VWP allows citizens of 38 partner countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country, without needing a visa, for a period of up to 90 days.
+The VWP allows citizens of participating countries to travel to the United States for the purposes of tourism, business or for transit through the US to another country, without needing a visa, for a period of up to 90 days.

 US visa options for photographers